Art3mK/gcp-pro-arch-notes/iaac.md

 - can have properties
 - can use env variables
 - supports the startup script and metadata capabilities
-- deploymnets can be updated - uses GCP API
+- deployments can be updated - uses GCP API
-    - add resources: default policy is acquire or create as needed
+    - add resources: default policy is to acquire or create as needed
-    - remove resources: default policy is ot delete the resource
+    - remove resources: default policy is to delete the resource
 - https://github.com/GoogleCloudPlatform/deploymentmanager-samples.git